-- Surfaces should be free of grease, dirt, and other contaminants.
-Clean seams as necessary with a dry, lint free rag or a rag dampened with solvent if necessary. - Installed panels need to be adhered to the wall for at least 6 hours before beginning seam treatment. - Remove any adhesive between the panels with a sharp edged screwdriver or small flat blade (Figure 12). - Prior to dispensing sealant, each seam will need to receive painter's tape on each side of the seam.
-Tape needs to be applied as close to the panel edge as possible without going over into the seam.
+- 1. Surfaces should be free of grease, dirt, and other contaminants.
+Clean seams as necessary with a dry, lint free rag or a rag dampened with solvent if necessary. - 2.
+Installed panels need to be adhered to the wall for at least 6 hours before beginning seams. - 3.
+Remove any adhesive between the panels with a sharp edged screwdriver or small flat blade (Figure 12). - 4.
+Prior to dispensing urethane sealant, each seam will need to receive painter's tape on each side of the seam.
+Tape needs to be applied as close to the panel edge a possible with out going over into the seam.
 If panel has a pre-applied tack film, that can be left in place (Figure 16).